dparson55/NRFLite/README.md

 ### 2-Pin Hookup Guide
 * Not surprising but this mode is much slower than the other hookup options which take advantage of the SPI and USI peripherals of the microcontroller.
 * Keep in mind that the library temporarily disables interrupts whenever it must communicate with the radio.
-* The resistor and capacitor values should only be adjusted if you know what you are doing.
-After lots of experimentation and measurement, they were selected for their common values and ability to work with various microcontroller frequencies, operating voltages, radio data rates, and radio packet sizes.
-Timing within the library depends upon these specific component values.
+* The resistor and capacitor values should only be adjusted if you have an oscilloscope and are comfortable changing the library.
+After lots of experimentation and measurement, the values were selected for their ability to work with various microcontroller frequencies, operating voltages, radio data rates, and radio packet sizes.
+Timing within the library depends upon these specific values.

 ![2-Pin](https://github.com/dparson55/NRFLite/raw/master/extras/Two_pin_schematic.png)